 You will receive approximately 18 hours of teaching contact hours per week through a combination of lectures (which may take place in person on-campus or online.
 There will also be regular small group or individual tutorials.
 The remaining study hours required for the module will be self-guided.

-Applicants are required to have suitable academic qualifications equivalent to a UK undergraduate degree or relevant work experience.
+Applicants are required to have suitable academic qualifications, in a subject relevant to their chosen pathway, equivalent to a UK undergraduate degree.

 You must have a valid Secure English Language Test (SELT) listed on the UKVI’s ‘List of approved tests and providers’, score of 5.0 or equivalent.